chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/zero-or-hero.md

 ---
 description: Zero or Hero is a common minigame to be added in v0.9 Alpha.
 It is based on the YouTube version with the same name.

+history:
+  'v0.9 Alpha':
+    - Minigame added
+  'v0.10 Alpha':
+    - Danger Sign added to further hint at the possible risk of losing all your points.
 ---

 # Zero or Hero